edgelesssys/contrast/docs/docs/deployment.md

 ## Communicate with workloads

-You can securely connect to the workloads using the Coordinator's `mesh-root.pem` as a trusted CA certificate.
+You can securely connect to the workloads using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.
 First, expose the service on a public IP address via a LoadBalancer service:

 ```sh